blockchainTrucker/Blockchain-Project/README.md

 The faucet allows a wallet address to receive 1 coin per hour.

 The Wallet allows you to create a new wallet, recover your wallet from mnemonic, and send coins.

+The wallets for this blockchain are HD wallets and are created from a bIP39 mnemonic.
+The private key is derived from path m/44'/0'/0'/0/0.
+The address is the base58 encoded ripemd160 hash of the public key.